 This is probably the easiest way to prevent hacks and incompatibility issues.
-All that you need to do is to run your site on the latest version of WordPress and plugins/themes.
+All you need to do is run your site on the latest version of WordPress and plugins/themes.
 Typically, WordPress updates contain a variety of security patches and fixes to previous releases.
 These are designed to prevent hackers from exploiting known WordPress vulnerabilities in earlier versions.

-Wrapping Up The Tips to Avoid WordPress website Crashes
+Wrapping Up The Tips to Avoid WordPress Website Crashes

 A WordPress site that keeps crashing is not something you want – for yourself as a business owner and your customers.
 It will negatively impact your SEO efforts and drive and keep customers away from you.
-This is something you simply can’t afford.
+This is something you can’t afford.

 While there’s no 100% protection from a website crash, the measures listed in this post will go a long way in ensuring maximum uptime for your website, so you focus on user engagement and generating leads and sales.